PowerCodersOrg/powercoders.org/site/content/faq/_index.md

           by our internship companies.
       - header: Is a trainer paid?
         text: >-
           The training is voluntary work.
-Powercoders is covering parts of the expenses.
+Powercoders covers part of the expenses.
       - header: What is the career day?
         text: >-